 Yoghurt bacteria.
-Coloured scanning electron micrograph (SEM) of the bacteria Streptococcus thermophilus and Lactobacillus bulgaricus.
-S. thermophilus (blue) are spherical, Gram-positive bacteria that often form chains, as seen here.
-This thermophile bacterium is capable of living at temperatures of 50-65 degrees Celsius.
-L. bulgaricus (orange) are Gram-positive rod-shaped bacteria that grow in acid environments (including the human intestinal tract) and produce lactic acid by the fermentation of carbohydrates.
-Both of these bacteria are used in the manufacture of yoghurt from milk, by incubation at a high temperature to produce yoghurt.
+Coloured scanning electron micrograph (SEM) of the bacteria Streptococcus thermophilus (yellow/orange) and Lactobacillus bulgaricus (red) in live yoghurt.
+S. thermophilus are spherical, Gram-positive bacteria that often form chains.
+This thermophilic bacteria is capable of living at the high temperatures of 50-65 Celsius.
+L. bulgaricus are rod-shaped Gram-positive bacteria that grow in acid media and produce lactic acid from the fermentation of carbohydrates.
+Both of these bacteria are used in the manufacture of yoghurt.
+They are added to milk and incubated at a high temperature to produce yoghurt.
 Magnification: x8000 when printed at 10 centimetres wide.

 Model release not required.
 Property release not required.